What are customs duties? When are they paid? For what do I have to pay VAT?

 The customs duty to be levied may be lower than the full customs duty or even 0% if the goods are imported directly e.g. from a country that has a valid preferential tariff agreement with the EU, such as Norway, Switzerland, Morocco or Peru.
 A condition for this is that the products are originating products.

-Goods imported from Turkey from free circulation with an A.TR. movement certificate are, as a rule, exempt from customs duty regardless of their origin.
+Goods imported from Turkey with an A.TR. movement certificate are, as a rule, exempt from customs duty regardless of their origin.

-- When the total value of the goods in a consignment without the transport costs is no more than 22 euros, the consignment is free of VAT.
-However, this value limit is not applied to tobacco products, alcohol, alcoholic beverages or perfumes.
+When the total value of the goods in a consignment without the transport costs is no more than 22 euros, the consignment is free of VAT.

 For customs clearance, the value of the consignment is declared in the currency stated on the invoice or order confirmation.
 The purchase price is converted into euros according to the conversion rate applicable on the clearance date as confirmed by Customs.